dancer1325/bitcoin.org-developer-doc/glossary.md

   Unconfirmed transaction
     A score indicating the number of blocks on the best block chain that would need to be modified to remove or modify a particular transaction.
 A confirmed transaction has a confirmation score of one or higher.

+# Consensus
+* == SEVERAL nodes (NORMALLY MOST network's nodes) / 👀have the SAME blocks | their locally-validated blockchain👀
+* !=
+  * Social consensus
-  Consensus
+  * Consensus rules
-    When several nodes (usually most nodes on the network) all have the same blocks in their locally-validated best block chain.

-    **Not to be confused with:** Social consensus (often used in discussion among developers to indicate that most people agree with a particular plan), Consensus rules (the rules that allow nodes to maintain consensus)

-  Consensus rules
+# Consensus rules
-    The block validation rules that full nodes follow to stay in consensus with other nodes.
+* == block validation rules / 👀FULL nodes follow -- to -- stay in consensus WITH OTHER nodes👀

-    **Not to be confused with:** Consensus (what happens when nodes follow the same consensus rules)

     Child pays for parent
     CPFP
     Ancestor mining
       Selecting transactions for mining not just based on their fees but also based on the fees of their ancestors (parents) and descendants (children).

       **Not to be confused with:** Replace by Fee, RBF

-  Denomination
-  Bitcoins
-  Satoshis
-    Denominations of Bitcoin value, usually measured in fractions of a bitcoin but sometimes measured in multiples of a satoshi.
-One bitcoin equals 100,000,000 satoshis.
+# Denomination / Bitcoins / Satoshis
+* == Bitcoin value naming
+* units
+  * bitcoin
+  * satoshi
+    * 1 bitcoin = 100,000,000 satoshis

       **Not to be confused with:** Binary bits, a unit of data with two possible values

 # Difficulty / Network difficulty
 * == how difficult it is to find a block vs difficulty of finding the easiest possible block